MadhurBansal123/spring-boot-boilerplate/README.md

-# spring-boot-boilerplate
+# Spring Boot Boilerplate
-A standard spring boot boilerplate which can be used for multiple projects.
+A standard spring boot boilerplate library which can be used for multiple projects.